cognitedata/reveal/documentation/docs/migration-guide.md

 * Cognite3DViewer.getIntersectionFromPixel doesn't have the model param
 * Cognite3DViewer.clearCache is not supported
 * Cognite3DViewer.addModel now can return any supported model type, not only cad.
 For cad use addCadModel

+# Cognite3DModel
+* model getBoundingBox doesn't support nodeId parameter - use getBoundingBoxFromCdf
+* hideAllNodes doesn't support makeGray arg
+* iterateNodes is not supported
+* iterateSubtree is not supported
+* getSubtreeNodeIds is not supported
 --->